v1ra1/lamp_server_setup/README.md

 PASTE THIS IN THE FILE AND THEN PRESS CTRL+X THEN Y

 #!/bin/bash
-echo "Mounting Websites."
+echo "Mounting Websites.";
-systemctl start httpd
+systemctl start httpd;
-mount -t vboxsf websites /var/www/websites
+mount -t vboxsf websites /var/www/websites;

 # LETS CHANGE SOME CONFIGS NOW